telent/nixwrt/README.md

 * Milestone 1: replace the OS on the wireless access point in the study - Trendnet TEW-731BR, based on  Atheros AR9341

- ** Will need wifi support which M0 does/will not have.
-The architecture is AR71xx, which was working fine the last time I tried running on Yun but may have bitrotted.
+ ** This works on the Arduino Yun (same AR71xx SoC family) but has not
+     been tried on the actual hardware yet

 * Milestone 2: IP camera with motion detection on Raspberry Pi (note this is ARM not MIPS)

   ** anybody's guess what is needed here

-* Milestone 3: replace the
-  [GL-MT300N router](https://www.gl-inet.com/mt300n/)  attached to my DSL modem
+* Milestone 3: replace the OS running on the [GL-MT300N router](https://www.gl-inet.com/mt300n/)  attached to my DSL modem

   ** all the stuff in M0, M1 plus PPPoE